Aljjohara/Blockchain/README.md

  4. Start mining
 ### Create Node Accounts:
 - First, I navigated into the blockchain_tools directory
-- second, I created two accounts for two nodes for the network with a separate datadir for each using geth .
+- Second, I created two accounts for two nodes for the network with a separate datadir for each using geth .

           ./geth account new --datadir node1